mohammadrezaabdi/BSD-SSD-CE-Project-2022/README.md

-SSDDRM.efi
+DISKDRM.efi
 ===
 A UEFI shell utility that:
-1. finds all SSD storage devices
+1. finds all DISK storage devices
 2. generate hash from their descriptions (like serial number, manufacturer, ...)
-3. disconnect any SSD storage from OS if its hash not found in local database.
+3. disconnect any DISK storage from OS if its hash not found in local database.

 ## Prerequisites: